lmanul/424/index.md

 A Unit Owner shall not place
-or cause to be placed in the lobby, public halls, stairways or other common areas or common facili- ties, any furniture, packages or objects of any kind.
+or cause to be placed in the lobby, public halls, stairways or other common areas or common facilities, any furniture, packages or objects of any kind.
 The public halls and stairways shall be used for no purpose other than for normal transit through them.
 The Sponsor and any Sponsor- designee shall have the right to use the Common Elements, without charge, for the purpose set forth